 The Department of Energy reports that turning down your water heater to under 120 degrees can save you almost 10% on your energy bill, no matter if your heater is electric or gas.

-Not only will a cooler water temp save you some bucks, but shorten your shower by just two minutes and you can cut your water usage by 10 gallons of water.
+Not only will a cooler water temp save you some bucks, but shorten your shower by just two minutes and you can cut your water usage by 10 gallons.

 3. Run energy-saving cycles or modes